nalinrajendran/django-contact-form/README.md

 -> Inside the contact column, see the response sumbitted.
 -> To access the database, see the SQL Lite DB file inside the directory.

+UPDATE:(SEPT-7-22)
+->Now you can display content in the MESSAGE-BOARD, while updating the content in the admin panel, withou touching the code.

 NOTE: Not a production grade!